 The rule facilitates veterinary oversight in a way that allows for the flexibility needed to accommodate the diversity of circumstances that veterinarians encounter, while at the same time ensuring that veterinarians in all states are conducting such oversight in accordance with nationally consistent principles.
-FDA will defer to individual states for the specific criteria for acceptable veterinary professional conduct when those standards require a VCPR for the issuance of a VFD and include the key elements of the federal VCPR standard.
-The FDA will require adherence to the federally-defined VCPR for those states with VCPR requirements that do not include the key elements of the federally-defined VCPR, or that do not require a VCPR for issuing a VFD.
-The agency will work with each state to review their VCPR requirements and determine if they are consistent with the federal standards, and has provided the following webpage for reference, Does the State or Federal VCPR Definition Apply to a Lawful VFD in my State?.
+FDA defers to individual states for the specific criteria for acceptable veterinary professional conduct when those standards require a VCPR for the issuance of a VFD and include the key elements of the federal VCPR standard.
+The FDA requires adherence to the federally-defined VCPR for those states with VCPR requirements that do not include the key elements of the federally-defined VCPR, or that do not require a VCPR for issuing a VFD.
+The agency has worked with each state to review their VCPR requirements and determine if they are consistent with the federal standards, and has provided the following webpage for reference, Does the State or Federal VCPR Definition Apply to a Lawful VFD in my State?.

 Veterinarians play an important role in animal and human health and their oversight, as an integral part of the VFD process, help ensure that medically important antimicrobial drugs are used in feed according to label directions and only when appropriate to meet specific animal health needs.